2024 Water Quality Dashboard

 How We Treat Your Drinking Water

-Our two state-of-the-art water treatment plants, located in Newport and Portsmouth, were the first in Rhode Island to use advanced, multi-stage treatment technology.
-Together, they can produce up to 16 million gallons of high-quality drinking water each day.
+NWD operates two state-of-the-art water treatment plants serving Aquidneck Island: Station 1 in Newport and Lawton Valley in Portsmouth.
+Both plants use mirrored treatment processes and were the first in Rhode Island to use advanced multi-stage treatment technology.
+Combined treatment capacity is up to 16 million gallons per day.

-We draw our water from nine surface reservoirs across Newport, Middletown, Portsmouth, Tiverton, and Little Compton.
-The primary water supplies include South Easton Pond (Newport), Lawton Valley Reservoir and St. Mary’s Pond (Portsmouth), and Watson Reservoir (Little Compton).
+Raw water is drawn from nine surface reservoirs across Newport, Middletown, Portsmouth, Tiverton, and Little Compton.
+Primary water supplies include South Easton Pond (Newport), Lawton Valley Reservoir and St. Mary’s Pond (Portsmouth), and Watson Reservoir (Little Compton).

-These reservoirs are connected through a complex network of pipelines and pumping stations, which transport raw water to our treatment facilities.
-There, it undergoes a series of carefully monitored processes to ensure it meets or exceeds all state and federal drinking water standards.
+These reservoirs are connected through a network of pipelines and pumping stations that transport raw water to the treatment plants.
+There, water undergoes a series of monitored processes to meet or exceed all Federal and State drinking water standards.

 Treatment Process

-We start by adding chlorine dioxide to the raw water.
-This powerful and safe oxidizing agent helps break down naturally occurring substances that can lead to unpleasant tastes, odors, and discoloration.
-Additionally, it initiates the disinfection process by targeting bacteria and viruses in the water.
+The first treatment step adds chlorine dioxide to the raw water.
+This oxidizing agent helps break down naturally occurring substances that can lead to taste, odor, and discoloration issues, and initiates disinfection by targeting bacteria and viruses in the water.

-Next, we add alum and a polymer to the water.
-These substances serve as coagulants, causing tiny, suspended particles such as dirt, algae, and organic material to bond together into larger clumps known as floc.
-This process simplifies the removal of impurities in the subsequent stages.
+Alum and a polymer are added to the water as coagulants.
+These cause tiny suspended particles such as dirt, algae, and organic material to bond together into larger clumps known as floc, simplifying removal in subsequent stages.

-After clarification, the water is passed through deep-bed filters filled with granular activated carbon (GAC) media.
-These filters capture any remaining fine particles and absorb organic compounds, which further improves the water’s taste, clarity, and safety.
-The activated carbon also helps eliminate trace amounts of chemicals and odors.
-Advanced GAC treatment can be utilized year-round, if necessary, but it is primarily employed during the summer months to address the algae blooms that typically occur in the NWD reservoirs during this season.
+After clarification, water passes through deep-bed filters filled with granular activated carbon (GAC) media.
+These filters capture remaining fine particles and absorb organic compounds, improving taste, clarity, and safety.
+The activated carbon also helps eliminate trace chemicals and odors.
+GAC treatment can be utilized year-round if necessary, but is primarily employed during the summer months to address algae blooms that occur in the NWD reservoirs during this season.

-To keep the water safe as it moves through the distribution system to your tap, we add a controlled amount of chlorine.
-This helps to provide long-lasting disinfection, protecting the water from any potential bacteria or viruses that may enter the system after it has been treated.
+To keep water safe as it moves through the distribution system to the tap, a controlled amount of chlorine is added.
+This provides long-lasting disinfection, protecting the water from any potential bacteria or viruses that may enter the system after treatment.

-We carefully adjust the water’s pH level to enhance stability and maintain corrosion control.
-This process helps prevent the leaching of metals from household plumbing, ensuring the water remains gentle on pipes and appliances.
+The water’s pH level is adjusted to enhance stability and maintain corrosion control.
+This helps prevent the leaching of metals from household plumbing, keeping the water gentle on pipes and appliances and reducing lead and copper exposure.

-Finally, we add fluoride to the treated water in accordance with public health guidelines.
-Fluoride helps prevent tooth decay and supports strong dental health for people of all ages.
+Fluoride is added to the treated water in accordance with public health guidelines.
+Fluoride helps prevent tooth decay and supports dental health for people of all ages.

-After treatment, the water is carefully stored and distributed through a connected network of pipes, storage tanks, and pumping stations.
-This system delivers reliable, high-quality water to homes, businesses, and industries across the the island, any time it’s needed for drinking, cooking, cleaning, bathing, and everyday life.
+After treatment, water is stored and distributed through a connected network of pipes, storage tanks, and pumping stations.
+This system delivers reliable, high-quality water to homes, businesses, and institutions across the island.

 History